DuqueDeTuring/books2explore/readme.md

 - Where Wizards Stay Up Late: The Origins Of The Internet
 - Whistling Vivaldi: How Stereotypes Affect Us and What We Can Do (Issues of Our Time), Claude M. Steele
 - Who Rules the World? por Noam Chomsky
-- Why I Am Not a Christian and Other Essays on Religion and Related Subjects	Why I Am Not a Christian and Other Essays on Religion and Related Subjects by Bertrand Russell, Paul Edwards (Paperback)
+- Why I Am Not a Christian and Other Essays on Religion and Related Subjects by Bertrand Russell, Paul Edwards
 - Why I Write (Penguin Great Ideas) by George Orwell
-- Why Liberalism Failed (Politics and Culture) by Patrick J. Deneen (Hardcover)
+- Why Liberalism Failed (Politics and Culture) by Patrick J. Deneen
 - Why Nations Fail: The Origins of Power, Prosperity, and Poverty by Daron Acemoglu
-- Why People Believe Weird Things: Pseudoscience, Superstition, and Other Confusions of Our Time	Why People Believe Weird Things: Pseudoscience, Superstition, and Other Confusions of Our Time by Michael Shermer (Paperback)
+- Why People Believe Weird Things: Pseudoscience, Superstition, and Other Confusions of Our Time by Michael Shermer
 - Why Photographs Work: 52 Great Images Who Made Them, What Makes Them Special and Why by George Barr
-- Why Programs Fail: A Guide to Systematic Debugging	Why Programs Fail: A Guide to Systematic Debugging by Andreas Zeller (Paperback) |
+- Why Programs Fail: A Guide to Systematic Debugging by Andreas Zeller  |
 - Why read Marx today, https://www.amazon.com/Read-Marx-Today-Jonathan-Wolff/dp/0192805053 (Recomendado en Reddit para leer luego Hegel)
 - Why We Lie: The Evolutionary Roots of Deception and the Unconscious Mind by David Livingstone Smith
 - Why We Love: The Nature and Chemistry of Romantic Love by Helen Fisher
 - Wild Swans: Three Daughters of China by Jung Chang
 - Winners Take All: The Elite Charade of Changing the World by Anand Giridharadas
 - Winning Ways for Your Mathematical Plays: Volume 1 by Elwyn R. Berlekamp
-- Wolf Totem by Jiang Rong (En un post de reddit recomendado en una recomendación sobre ficción historia no occidental y/o blanca)
+- Wolf Totem by Jiang Rong (En un post de reddit recomendado en una conversación sobre ficción historia no occidental y/o blanca)
 - Women Are Heroes by Marco Berrebi
 - Women, Fire and Dangerous Things: What Categories Reveal About the Mind by George Lakoff
 - Work: The Last 1,000 Years by Andrea Komlosy
 - Working in Public: The Making and Maintenance of Open Source Software: Nadia Eghbal: 9780578675862
-- Working: People Talk About What They Do All Day and How They Feel About What They Do	Working: People Talk About What They Do All Day and How They Feel About What They Do by Studs Terkel (Paperback)
+- Working: People Talk About What They Do All Day and How They Feel About What They Do by Studs Terkel
 - World without end, Kingsbridge trilogy,  Ken Follett
-- Writing Effective Use Cases	Writing Effective Use Cases by Alistair Cockburn (Paperback)
+- Writing Effective Use Cases by Alistair Cockburn
-- Writing Solid Code (Microsoft Programming Series)	Writing Solid Code (Microsoft Programming Series) by Steve Maguire (Paperback)
+- Writing Solid Code (Microsoft Programming Series) by Steve Maguire
 - Why the World Does Not Exist, Markus Gabriel
 - Yemen in Crisis: Autocracy, Neo-Liberalism and the Disintegration of a State by Helen Lackner
-- You and Your Only Child: The Joys, Myths, and Challenges of Raising an Only Child	You and Your Only Child: The Joys, Myths, and Challenges of Raising an Only Child by Patricia Nachman, Andrea Thompson (Paperback)
+- You and Your Only Child: The Joys, Myths, and Challenges of Raising an Only Child by Patricia Nachman, Andrea Thompson
 - You and Your Profile: Identity After Authenticity, by Hans-Georg Moeller and Paul J. D'Ambrosio Columbia University Press
-- Zen and the Art of Motorcycle Maintenance: An Inquiry into Values	Zen and the Art of Motorcycle Maintenance: An Inquiry into Values by Robert M. Pirsig (Mass Market Paperback) |
+- Zen and the Art of Motorcycle Maintenance: An Inquiry into Values by Robert M. Pirsig (Mass Market Paperback) |
-- Zen in the Art of Archery	Zen in the Art of Archery by Eugen Herrigel, R. F. C. Hull (Paperback)
+- Zen in the Art of Archery by Eugen Herrigel, R. F. C. Hull
-- Zen in the Art of Photography	Zen in the Art of Photography by Robert Leverant (Perfect Paperback)
+- Zen in the Art of Photography by Robert Leverant (Perfect Paperback)
 - Zeno's Conscience, Italo Svevo.
-- Zero: The Biography of a Dangerous Idea	Zero: The Biography of a Dangerous Idea by Charles Seife (Paperback)
+- Zero: The Biography of a Dangerous Idea by Charles Seife
 - Zero K: A Novel, Don DeLillo
-- Zoom (Picture Puffin Books)	Zoom (Picture Puffin Books) by Istvan Banyai (Paperback)
+- Zoom (Picture Puffin Books) by Istvan Banyai
 - ZZT by Anna Anthropy - Boss Fight Book on the PC Classic – Boss Fight Books (https://bossfightbooks.com/products/zzt-by-anna-anthropy) (En entrevista con John Romero en gamasutra)